 Species can be found in their natural habitats around the Mediterranean Sea from Spain all the way round to Morocco.
 Many species originate from Turkey but some can be found in the Caucasus.
 They grow in vineyards in Austria and France.
 They are even found in the USA as garden escapees.
 Some grow on dry mountain slopes, some in (mountain) meadows.
 There is a muscari for every situation.
 They prefer a neutral to alkaline soil although a slightly acid soil will usually be tolerated.
 Good drainage is essential.
 All species like a sunny to semi-shady spot.
 Planting depth should be twice the height of the bulb.
-For naturalizing I would recommend a bit deeper, especially in colder areas.
+For naturalizing planting is recommended to be a bit deeper, especially in colder areas.
 Winter hardiness is not a problem; they will survive most cold winters.

 Rock gardeners will get great value out of many Muscari species.
 Choose the ones that don’t multiply too rapidly; otherwise the bulbs can get too invasive.
 Cultivars of Muscari armeniacum and Muscari neglectum are such rampant growers.
 For a touch of delicacy try Muscari pallens instead, or choose the bulbs of Muscari macrocarpum, for its bright yellow flowers and lovely sweet fragrance.
 Martin Phillipo has provided much of the information on this page in his Introduction to the topic of the week when Muscari was discussed in May 2003.
 His introduction also includes a lot of cultivation information.
 Visit his web site for complete information on this genus.

-Muscari armeniacum, a member of the Botryanthus group, is widespread in woods and meadows from Greece east throught Turkey to the Caucasus.
+Muscari armeniacum H.J.Veitch ex Baker, a member of the Botryanthus group, is widespread in woods and meadows from Greece east throughout Turkey to the Caucasus.
 It is the most commonly cultivated species and increases well, naturalizing in many places.
 Photos by Janos Agoston.
 Photo of bulbs on a 1 cm grid by M. Gastil-Buhl.
-Photo of seed and seed pods by David Pilling on a 1cm grid, from which it is apparent the stems elongate after flowering.
+Photo of seed and seed pods by David Pilling on a 1 cm grid, from which it is apparent the stems elongate after flowering.

 'Côte d'Azur' in the first photo taken by Martin Philippo, a cultivar, noticeable for its clear blue color.
 The flowers were grown in a pot.
 This photo was taken on a tripod, shutter time 1/60 at the highest resolution from a distance of 27 cm (macro).
 The second photo by the same contributor, 'Peppermint', another cultivar, was grown from seed.
 The picture is a "field" showing Martin's entire stock.
 The next cultivar photos was taken by Janos Agoston.
 'Fantasy Creation' is a double-flowered cultivar with a large pyramidal raceme resembling broccoli.
 Its blue flowers gradually turn purple, then green, fading toward yellow.
 The fourth photo from Jim McKenney is of 'Saffier'.
 It is one grape hyacinth which stands out from the crowd.
 The flowers are shaped like a pumpkin rather than the typical grape hyacinth bell or tube.
 And they are widely spaced in the raceme.
 This gives the inflorescence the appearance of being perpetually in bud.
 On close examination, it will be seen that some of the flowers are open and do have a tiny style.
 The last photo from Mary Sue Ittner is of 'Canteb'.